simplisticmartin/Godzillow/project_findings.md

 Other than some of the odd outliers.
 We didn’t run into anything problematic.

 #### Describe 5 features you think play the biggest role in your model.
-#### How did you create these features?
-#### How do you know these features are playing key roles?
-#### If your modeling process uses less than five features, explain why you think other features didn’t add value.

 1. The External Dataset had a “Median Household Income” column that had a correlation of 0.3 with rent.
 2. Bathroom 0.61